thijoubert/chulapa/collections/_posts/2021-08-24-InformationBarriers-OneDrive.md

 <br/>
-# What user experience for Teams a OneDrive combined with a segment and Information Barriers policy?
+# What are the impacts for the user experience whithin Teams?

 The user experience is very similar between OneDrive and Teams for content sharing with Information Barriers applied.